 Interactive Computer Activity

 The phographs included in this project are from Record Group 102, Records of the Department of Commerce and Labor, Children's Bureau.
-They are available online through the Archival Research Catalog (ARC) identifiers:
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

 Each is accompanied by a significant caption written by Lewis Hine.